-The following documentation may be required and can be scanned and uploaded to one's student file, via the student portal.
-It is requested that students organize the required documents after the checklist in the order of the checklist if possible.
+The following documentation may be required and can be scanned and uploaded to your student file, via the student portal.
+It is requested that students organize the required documents in the order of the checklist if possible.
 Note: A student's practicum site may require additional or different health and safety documents than those in the lists below, as stipulated in an affiliation agreement.